-The lack of active trading markets for the Shares of the Funds may result in losses on investors' investments at the time of disposition of Shares.
+The lack of active trading markets for any of the Shares of the Funds may result in losses on investors' investments at the time of disposition of such Shares.

-Although the Shares of the Funds are publicly listed and traded on the Exchange, there can be no guarantee that an active trading market for the Shares of the Funds will develop or be maintained.
+Although the Shares of the Funds are publicly listed and traded on the Exchange, there can be no guarantee that an active trading market for the Shares of any Fund will develop or be maintained.
+In this regard, if a Fund is not able to meet the continued listing standards of NYSE Arca and is delisted, there will not be an active trading market for such Fund's Shares.
 If investors need to sell their Shares at a time when no active market for them exists, the price investors receive for their Shares, assuming that investors are able to sell them, likely will be lower than the price that investors would receive if an active market did exist.
+In addition, if there is no active trading market for the Shares of a Fund for an extended period of time, the Fund would likely be forced to liquidate.